 Hi everyone!
 Welcome to my food blog!
-My name is Janani and I hope you all enjoy my recipes and vegetarian food hacks.
+My name is Janani and I hope you all enjoy my recipes and plant based food hacks.

 I was born in beautiful San Diego and moved shortly after to San Francisco, where I lived for 18 years before I moved to Irvine to study materials science engineering at UC Irvine.
 My parents raised me as a vegetarian, as their parents did with them, for generations back in my family tree.
 I grew up in an Indian household so I ate delicious home cooked Indian food every day.

-I am almost 22 years old now (and about to graduate college!!) and upon graduating from high school I started wanting to experiment with food.
+I graduated college last year and work as an engineer in NorCal.
+Upon graduating from high school I started wanting to experiment with food.
 I considered starting to eat meat for a while, as a lot of people I know started doing in college, but quickly realized that eating meat did not align with my own ethical values.

-I have always loved food (who doesn’t??) and I have loved cooking.
+I have always loved food and I have loved cooking.
 When I made the transition to college, I was having a really difficult time coping with the change in academic expectations.
-In high school, I was a straight A student, but now I was struggling to deal with the pace of college.
 My first two years of college, my eating habits and lifestyle weren’t that great.
 I was lost without my mom and dad’s food and as a vegetarian, college dining hall food just wasn’t tasty.
-Combined with the stress of being in such a demanding major, I lost a lot of weight my first year before I realized that something had to change.
+Combined with the stress of the changes, I lost a lot of weight my first year before I realized that something had to change.

 Enter: cooking!
 People have different ways to deal with stress, and it just so happened that cooking was mine.
 I discovered this in my third year when I was taking my very first upper division classes and I was stressed beyond recognition.
 I started with really simple dishes, like pasta.
 The real change and spark for my passion came when I discovered meat substitutes.
 I was now able to make delicious “bolognese” sauce and “beefy” pasta shells, which tasted like the real deal, according to my meat eating friends.
 I got really excited because people would often tell me that I was totally missing out on delicious meat, but now I was able to enjoy meat, meat free!
 I then set out on a quest to start transforming traditionally non vegetarian dishes into vegetarian/vegan.